KFC: Regionalized menus

 KFC adapts its menu internationally to suit regional tastes and there are over 300 KFC menu items worldwide.
 Some locations, such as the UK and the US, sell grilled chicken.
 In predominantly Islamic countries, the chicken served is halal.
-In Asia, there is a preference for spicy foods, such as the Zinger chicken sandwich.
+In Asia, there is a preference for spicy foods, such as the Zinger chicken burger.
 In many international markets, the seasoning used for the core chicken pieces product is available as a hot and spicy version as an alternative to the classic KFC recipe.
 The hot and spicy coating, as well as having a spicier flavour, also has a crispy consistency.
 In Bangladesh, India, Nepal and Sri Lanka, a grilled chicken known as "Smoky Red" is available.
 KFC locations in Taiwan, Hong Kong, Macau and Vietnam offer a roasted option known as Flava Crava.
+KFC's menu in China includes, among other items incorporating Chinese food items, rice bowls, noodle dishes, and chicken prepared in the style of Peking duck.
 Some locations in the US sell fried chicken livers and gizzards.
 A small number of US outlets offer an all-you-can-eat buffet option with a limited menu.

 Value menu items are sold under the "Streetwise" name in locations such as Canada, Nigeria, South Africa and Mauritius.
 Side dishes often include French fries, coleslaw, barbecue baked beans, corn on the cob, mashed potato, bread rolls and American biscuits.
 Salads include the bean salad, the Caesar salad and the garden salad.
 In a number of territories, KFC sells onion rings.
 In most of Asia, several Sub-Saharan Africa and Pacific markets, rice based side dishes are often sold.
-In the US and Greece, potato wedges are sold instead of French fries.
+In Greece and Bulgaria, potato wedges are sold instead of French fries.

 In a number of Eastern European locations and Portugal, beer is offered in addition to soft drinks.
+In 2023 KFC branches in UK and Ireland introduced new 'signature fries' (fries coated in herbs and spice) in an attempt to improve the taste of the fries.